PasaLab/Raven/doc/get-started-with-Apache-Kylin.md

 Configuration of the Kylin engine are in `$KYLIN_HOME/conf` directory.
 Users need to follow the instructions from Kylin developers to configure the engine.

-## Prepare Kylin cubes for TPC-H Workload
+## Prepare Kylin Cubes for TPC-H Workload
 If you want to use TPC-H as the workload, you can read this part.

 Apache Kylin has models to import to run TPC-H queries.
 You need to get that repository and run `setup-kylin-model.sh` to generate hive data.
 You SHOULD have Apache Kylin installed before running this script: